-A lot of people view the Amex Platinum Card and Chase Sapphire Reserve® Card as biggest competitors.
-The way I view it, the Sapphire Reserve is very different, and in many cases it could make sense to have both cards.
+A lot of people view the Amex Platinum Card and Chase Sapphire Reserve® Card as the biggest competitors.
+The way I view it, the Sapphire Reserve is very different, and in many cases, it could make sense to have both cards.
 Looking at the Sapphire Reserve:

-- The card has a $450 annual fee, but offers a $300 annual travel credit that can be used towards any travel purchase, so I really view this card as costing me $150 per year
+- The card has a $550 annual fee, but offers a $300 annual travel credit that can be used towards any travel purchase

 - The card offers 3x points on dining and travel, so this is a card you actually want to spend money on

 - The card offers a Priority Pass membership, excellent travel protection, discounts with Silvercar, and more

 I love my Amex Platinum Card, and find it well worth the annual fee.
 I think it can definitely be worth getting, though I also do think most people are using this card wrong.
 This isn’t a card you should be using for all of your credit card spending, but rather it’s a card you should get for the perks that it offers, as well as the 5x points on airfare.

 To decide if you should get the card, take the $550 annual fee, subtract how much value you’d get out of the $500 worth of credits the card offers, and then consider how much more you value the other perks of the card, including the great lounge access benefit.